infoready-analytics/belong-code-assessment-bonatoc/README.md

 ### Testing
 As mentioned in [Project Structure](#Project-Structure), tests are defined in the directory **tests**.
 I have used the **pytest** library for unit tests.
 The following modules are tested:
 * api.py: test downloading CSV data over HTTP and JSON data via SODA.
-* aws.py: test reading from and uploading to S3 bucket.
+* aws.py: demonstration of reading from and uploading to S3 bucket.
-* config.py: test configuration file can be parsed and loaded.
 * stats.py: test stats are calculated as expected.

-The logger.py, utils.py and main.py modules do not require testing.

 # Running the script
 This repository has been tested on a MacBook Pro (16-inch, 2019) and EC2 t2.medium instance.